lightning-tv/solid/docs/primitives/useFocusManager.md

 2. It calls the `on${key}` handler first.
 3. If the key is not handled, it calls the generic `onKeyPress` on the active element and then propagates up through the focus path until the key press is handled.

-The keyHandler signature is: `(this: ElementNode, e: Event, elm: ElementNode, finalFocusedElm) => boolean`
+The keyHandler signature is: `(this: ElementNode, e: Event, elm: ElementNode, finalFocusedElm: ElementNode) => boolean`

 To stop the propagation of a key press, the handler must return `true`.
 Any other return value or no return value will continue to propagate the key press through the focus path, looking for additional handlers.

+### Key Release

+On release of a key:

+1. The `keyMap` looks for the key name and its corresponding value.
+2. It calls the `on${key}Release` handler first.

+Note: There is no generic `onKeyRelease`.

 ### Hold Key Handling

-By default only the Enter key is tracked for Hold.
 You can specify which keys you'd like tracked for Hold events as the second param to `useFocusManager`.

 1. The `keyHoldMap` looks for the key name and its corresponding value.
-2. It calls the `on${keyHold}` handler first.
+2. It calls the `on${keyHold}` handler after `holdThreshold` || 500 ms.
 3. If the key is not handled, it calls the generic `onKeyHold` on the active element and then propagates up through the focus path until the key press is handled.

-The keyHandler signature is: `(this: ElementNode, e: Event, elm: ElementNode, finalFocusedElm) => boolean`
+The keyHandler signature is: `(this: ElementNode, e: Event, elm: ElementNode, finalFocusedElm: ElementNode) => boolean`

 To stop the propagation of a key press, the handler must return `true`.
 Any other return value or no return value will continue to propagate the key press through the focus path, looking for additional handlers.